lemoinem/lemoinem.github.com/_posts/2017-04-22-REST-APIs-authentication-and-security.md

 8. If a token is ever leaked, a third party shouldn’t be able to link it easily to a used (remove user-tracking capabilities)
 9. Should limit account brute-forcing
+10. Should limit or mitigate phishing attacks if possible.

 I will try to address and discuss these concerns and offer better insight on what should be important and why in the following posts: